DRUG COURTS & OTHER THERAPEUTIC COURTS

 State Funding for Therapeutic Courts in Courts of Limited Jurisdiction (District & Municipal Courts) is administrated through Washington State Administrative Office of the Courts (AOC).

 10 Key Components of Drug Courts are summarized by Partners for Progress.
-More detailed information can be found through Defining Drug Courts: Key Components
+More detailed information can be found through Defining Drug Courts: Key Components.
+Download PDF here.

 All Rise Treatment Court Institute provides training and technical assistance for treatment courts including: best practices, equity and inclusion, incentives, sanctions and therapeutic adjustments, medication for addiction treatment, assessments, multi-track treatment courts, and role specific trainings for practitioners and providers.

-Equity & Inclusion Resources: to assist therapeutic court professionals in their efforts to promote equity and inclusion.
+Equity & Inclusion Resources: to assist therapeutic court professionals in their efforts to ensure that all individuals have equitable access and outcomes in therapeutic courts and receive effective, responsive services.

-The Drug Court Team: Roles and Responsibilities.
+Problem-Solving Court Team: Roles, Responsibilities and Accountability.
 The National Center for State Courts identifies and outlines roles and responsibilities, discusses common team challenges, and explains team development.

-JUDGES: Role of the Judge, Drug Court Judicial Benchbook, Judicial Bench Card, Ethical Considerations for Judges and Attorneys in Drug Court, All Rise Best Practice Standard III: Roles and Responsibilities of the Judge, Essential Components of Trauma-Informed Judicial Practice (NTCRC)
+JUDGES: Role of the Judge, Drug Court Judicial Benchbook, Judicial Bench Card, All Rise Best Practice Standard III: Roles and Responsibilities of the Judge, Practitioner’s Guide to Constitutional and Legal Issues in Adult Drug Courts, Essential Components of Trauma-Informed Judicial Practice (NTCRC), Ethical Considerations for Judges and Attorneys in Drug Court, Ethical Issues in Family Drug Treatment Court (NCJFCJ), Case Law – All Rise Webliography.

-PROSECUTORS: The Role of the Prosecutor in Drug Courts, The Role of Prosecutors in Drug Treatment Courts
+PROSECUTORS: The Role of the Prosecutor in Drug Courts, The Role of Prosecutors in Drug Treatment Courts, Practitioner’s Guide to Constitutional and Legal Issues in Adult Drug Courts, Drug Court Judicial Benchbook (helpful for attorneys too), Case Law – All Rise webliography.

 CASE MANAGERS: Drug Court Case Management: Role, Function and Utility

-LAW ENFORCEMENT: The Role of Law Enforcement in Treatment Courts
+LAW ENFORCEMENT: The Role of Law Enforcement in Treatment Courts, Emerging Best Practices in Law Enforcement Deflection and Community Supervision Programs.

 TREATMENT PROVIDERS: Using Motivational Interviewing in SUD Treatment